NoodleSeed-com/seedspec/README.md

 - [GNU General Public License v3.0](LICENSE-GPL.md) for open source use
 - Commercial License for commercial use (coming soon)

-Similar to MySQL's licensing model, the core language specification and parser will be open source, while the compiler and enterprise features will require a commercial license.
+The core language specification and parser will be open source, while the compiler and enterprise features will require a commercial license.

 ## Getting Involved